davenpi/davenpi.github.io/_pages/pie.md

 - **Timeline**: Join a startup or other group working on something meaningful (Spring/Summer 2023).
 Aviation scholarship (Winter 2023).
 My own thing/a thing I own a big piece of (next couple of years).
 The whole shebang (Hard to estimate.
 Before 2035).

-## Become an Earthrounder
+## Buy a plane and fly around the world.
+Eventually become an Earthrounder
-[Earthrounders](https://www.earthrounders.com/index.php) are a group of pilots who have flown all the way around the world in a light aircraft.
+[Earthrounders](https://www.earthrounders.com/index.php) are a group of pilots who have flown all the way around the world in a light aircraft (less than 15,000 lbs).

 - **Current Progress**: Have solo'd four times.
 I have a pilot friend who says he is willing to do it together.